 Bulimia Nervosa (OF LOW FREQUENCY AND/OR LIMITED DURATION)

-Bulimia Nervosa (of low frequency and/or limited duration) – All of the criteria for Bulimia Nervosa are met, except that the binge eating and inappropriate compensatory behaviors occur, on average, at a lower frequency and/or for less than three months.
+If you or a loved one is struggling with this OSFED-variant of Bulimia Nervosa, all criteria for Bulimia Nervosa are likely met, except that binge eating and purging behaviors occur, on average, at a lower frequency and/or for less than three months.

-Those struggling with this OSFED-variant of Binge Eating Disorder (of low frequency and/or limited duration) – All of the criteria for BED are met, except that the binge eating occurs, on average, less than once a week and/or for less than 3 months.
+Those struggling with this OSFED-variant of Binge Eating Disorder will likely exhibit all of the symptoms of Binge Eating Disorder except that binge eating occurs, on average, less than once a week and/or for less than three months.

-Purging Disorder – Recurrent purging behavior to influence weight or shape in the absence of binge eating.
+Purging Disorder is characterized by recurrent purging behavior to influence weight or shape in the absence of binge eating.
 Purging can take several forms, including self-induced vomiting, misuse of laxatives or other medications and excessive exercise.

-Night Eating Syndrome – Recurrent episodes of night eating, as exhibited by eating after awakening from sleep or by excessive food consumption after the evening meal.
-There is awareness and recall of the eating, often accompanied by shame and guilt, causes significant distress and/or impairment of functioning.
-The behavior is not better explained by external influences or by social norms.
+Night Eating Syndrome is characterized by recurrent episodes of night eating, as exhibited by eating after awakening from sleep or by excessive food consumption after the evening meal.
+If you are struggling with Night Eating Syndrome, it can be normal to feel shame and guilt, which may cause significant distress and/or impairment of functioning.
+In addition, Night Eating Syndrome is not better explained by external influences or by social norms.

 Signs of Night Eating Syndrome include a strong urge to eat between dinner and bedtime, difficulty sleeping or staying asleep and getting up to eat throughout the night.
 If you think you or a loved one are experiencing behaviors and symptoms aligned with Night Eating Syndrome, we recommend seeking help from a trained professional immediately.
 The Alliance is here to help.
 Visit our national, interactive database to find eating disorder treatment options near you today.